anuragjoshi3519/anuragjoshi3519/README.md

 ### About Me

-I am currently pursuing Masters of Computer Applications (MCA) from Department of Computer Science, University of Delhi, India.
+I have a Bachelors degree in Computer Science, and Masters degree in Computer Applications (MCA) from University of Delhi, India.
+I like to think and create solutions for real world tech problems.
+I also enjoy solving algorithmic problems on various coding platforms.

 <!-- I like to develop mobile and web applications and have a keen interest in solving algorithmic and DS problems. -->